filrak/vsf/docs/rfc/helpers.md

   }
 }
 ```
-The problem that users may encounter is that extracting certain informations from `product` can be either easy or hard depending on a backend platform. it will for sure require better knowledge of it's data formats.
+The problem that users may encounter is that extracting certain informations from `product` can be either easy or hard depending on a backend platform.
+It will for sure require good knowledge of platforms data formats.
 We could provide some helper methods like `getProductVariants` or `getProductImages` that take `product` as argument and return specific information.
 That way we have not only same way of extracting data across multiple paltforms but also speed this extraction up.
 Instead of extracting `product.something.something[0].images` we can just write `getProductImages(product)`.

 ```js
 import { useProduct } from 'vsf-commerce-tools-composables'